 This led to a never before seen level of Internet Backdraft, and possibly to the resignation of Bioware's founders.

-The second and third World of Warcraft expansions have ended this way, both requiring Word of God clarification via the "Ask Creative Development" segments of the official World of Warcraft forums.
-After the Lich King is defeated, it turns out that without the Lich King, the (somehow) very much still around undead Scourge will go feral over destroy all of Azeroth, prompting Bolvar to take control of the Scourge.
+The second and third World of Warcraft expansions have ended this way, both requiring Word of God clarification via the "Ask Creative Development" segments of the official forums.
+After the Lich King is defeated, it turns out that without the Lich King, the (somehow) very much still around undead Scourge will go feral over and destroy all of Azeroth, prompting Bolvar to take control of the Scourge.
 After some Epileptic Trees, Blizzard confirmed that the characters were not lying about this, and the Scourge's status was correct.
 After Deathwing is defeated, it is revealed that the Dragon Aspects were created to counter the Hour of Twilight and only that, and so lost their powers when that was done.
 Blizzard explained that this came about when the leader of the Titans saw a vague vision (this is a being who was previously assumed to be omniscient, or at least slightly more so than that) of this event, and empowered the Aspects to stop it (without telling them that is what they were for).
 Basically, it turns out that rather than guard life on Azeroth in the Titans' stead, the Dragon Aspects were created to thwart a Self-Fulfilling Prophecy whose completion only became possible after the Aspects were created in the first place.

 In the end of The Testament of Sherlock Holmes it turns out that one of the girls who are reading the story, and who's supposedly the granddaughter of Holmes, is actually the granddaughter (or possibly grand-granddaughter) of James Moriarty.
 Her mother was adopted by Sherlock Holmes when Moriarty died.
 While this isn't a bad twist per se, it still feels like a twist for the sake of a twist, quite disconnected from the rest of the story and which serves no purpose.